ADsaint13/MarketingAnalytics/README.md

 ### 3. Visualization
 - Built a **dynamic, interactive dashboard** in Power BI.
-- Implemented **DAX measures** to track KPIs and visualize key business trends.
+- Implemented **DAX measures** to track KPIs and visualise key business trends.

 ### 4. Reporting
-- Summarized findings and provided **data-driven recommendations** in a final presentation for stakeholders.
+- Summarised findings and provided **data-driven recommendations** in a final presentation for stakeholders.

 ---